Jithin-jith/Local-LLMs/Ollama/README.md

 - 💬 **Chat** with models from your **terminal** or **build apps** using the **Ollama API** - https://github.com/ollama/ollama/blob/main/docs/api.md.
 - 🛠️ **Fine-tune** or **personalize** models.

+# 🚀 Key Features of Ollama

+ - Run LLMs locally with zero complex setup
+ - Pull prebuilt LLMs with optimized weights
+ - Chat with models via terminal or REST API
+ - Create custom models using Modelfile
+ - Compatible with LangChain, LlamaIndex, and other frameworks

 # 🛠️ Ollama CLI: Essential Commands